US paedophile who flew to Wales to ‘marry’ schoolgirl jailed

 She added: “It is very fortunate that you were stopped at the airport.”

+“Jacob didn’t care about this and encouraged me to kill myself on a number of occasions.

+“This confused me – I couldn’t understand why he would tell me he loved me and tell me to hurt myself.”

-Speaking after sentencing, detective superintendent Philip O’Connell of Gwent Police said: “Ewing struck up a relationship with a 15-year-old girl online, grooming and exploiting her for over a year before travelling thousands of miles to meet her.
+Speaking after the sentencing, Detective Superintendent Philip O’Connell, of Gwent Police, said: “Ewing struck up a relationship with a 15-year-old girl online, grooming and exploiting her for over a year before travelling thousands of miles to meet her.

 “The collaboration between agencies meant Ewing was intercepted before he was able to cause any physical harm to the victim.